-North Kent College Corporation Board has an independent Clerk & Governance Advisor to the Corporation the current incumbent has been in post on a part time basis 0.6 FTE since 2012.
-In December 2020, the Corporation Board formally agreed to increase the employment contract of the Clerk & Governance Advisor to the Corporation from a 0.6 FTE contract to a full time contract in light of the now increased and much larger College.
-The Clerk has 16 years experience within the FE&HE governance sector and has continued to increase her expertise through continued professional development.
-During 2020/21 the Clerk & Governance Advisor to the Corporation undertook a Technical Aspects of Governance training module consisting of 150 hrs training.
+North Kent College Corporation Board has an independent Clerk & Governance Advisor to the Corporation, the current incumbent is employed on a full time contract.
+The Clerk has 19 years experience within the FE&HE governance sector and has continued to increase her expertise through continued professional development.